-For each program, the review team describes and summarizes the evidence in each of the five eligible outcome domains: (1) sexual activity; (2) number of sexual partners; (3) contraceptive use; (4) STIs or HIV; and (5) pregnancies.
-For each outcome domain, the program's evidence of effectiveness is classified as falling into one of the following four categories:
+For each study, the review team first describes and summarizes the findings in each of the five eligible outcome domains: (1) sexual activity; (2) number of sexual partners; (3) contraceptive use; (4) STIs or HIV; and (5) pregnancies.
+For each outcome domain, the study's findings are classified as falling into one of the following six categories (Table 2).
+In addition, on the TPPER website, the TPPER team will report the magnitude of the observed impacts for all outcomes that meet TPPER standards for a moderate or high rating, when information is available.
+This will include information on both unstandardized impacts and standardized effect sizes, which will be calculated by the TPPER team when feasible.